Cheshire Antiques Consultant

 - Condition report.

 - Having some minor imperfections with being handmade.

 - With some noticeable wear, scuffs, scratches & stain marks in places commensurate with usage & age.

 - International worldwide shipping is available.

-- Checkout our exciting other available listings in our shop gallery, if you order 2 or more items we can offer you discount, happy shopping.
+- Checkout our exciting other available listings in our shop gallery.

 Dimensions in inches & centimetres approximate